microsoft/vscode-wiki/Roadmap.md

 ## Fundamentals

-- :runner: Make VS Code an outstandingly accessible developer tool.
+- [ ] :runner: Make VS Code an outstandingly accessible developer tool.
 We'll engage and work with our community to get input and guidance, and we need you to keep us honest.
-- Improve support for RTL languages.
+- [ ] Improve support for RTL languages.
-- :runner: Keep start-up times within a predictable and suitable range for users across all platforms and improve the overall performance for large workspace:
+- [ ] :runner: Keep start-up times within a predictable and suitable range for users across all platforms and improve the overall performance for large workspace:
-  - Load less code on start-up and investigate improving the workbench restoration time by expanding on the [rapid render](https://code.visualstudio.com/updates/v1_26#_rapid-render) approach.
+  - [ ] Load less code on start-up and investigate improving the workbench restoration time by expanding on the [rapid render](https://code.visualstudio.com/updates/v1_26#_rapid-render) approach.
-  - Continuously monitor the size of the VS Code download to ensure it downloads in seconds no matter where you are.
+  - [x] Continuously monitor the size of the VS Code download to ensure it downloads in seconds no matter where you are.
-- Improve VS Code performance in large workspaces
+- [ ] Improve VS Code performance in large workspaces
-   - Investigate 'working sets' of files and folders in the file explorer
+   - [ ] :runner: Investigate 'working sets' of files and folders in the file explorer
-   - Provide guidance to users how to configure VS Code
+   - [ ] Provide guidance to users how to configure VS Code
-   - Improve Open File / Quick Pick performance
+   - [ ] Improve Open File / Quick Pick performance
-- :runner: Make VS Code more secure by running renderer processes **without** access to `node` APIs.
+- [ ] :runner: Make VS Code more secure by running renderer processes **without** access to `node` APIs.

 ## Workbench

-- Workbench layout
+- [ ] Workbench layout
-  - Support for detachable workbench parts is our most upvoted [feature request](https://github.com/Microsoft/vscode/issues/10121) which due to [architectural issues](https://github.com/Microsoft/vscode/issues/10121#issuecomment-345497635) is challenging to implement.
+   - [ ] Support for detachable workbench parts is our most upvoted [feature request](https://github.com/Microsoft/vscode/issues/10121) which due to [architectural issues](https://github.com/Microsoft/vscode/issues/10121#issuecomment-345497635) is challenging to implement.
 We will explore how we can work around this limitation.
 This investigation will focus on detaching terminals (2nd most upvoted feature request) and editors.
    - [x] Allows to move views between the panel and sidebar.
-   - Support a more flexible workbench layout such as allow sidebars on the left and the right.
+   - [ ] Support a more flexible workbench layout such as allow sidebars on the left and the right.
 For example, you could have your outline on the right and the file explorer on the left.
-- Investigate how to safely provide richer customizability in the workbench
+- [ ] Investigate how to safely provide richer customizability in the workbench
    - [x] Support [custom editors](https://github.com/Microsoft/vscode/issues/12176).
-   - :runner: Investigate custom views based on `WebViews`.
+   - [x] Investigate custom views based on `WebViews`.
-- Support to configure workbench font and font size
+- [ ] Support to configure workbench font and font size
-- Broaden support to customize the UI, e.g. menu bar, context menus.
+- [ ] Broaden support to customize the UI, e.g. menu bar, context menus.

 ## Settings

-- :runner: Support [synchronizing settings and extensions](https://github.com/microsoft/vscode/issues/2743) across VS Code installations on different machines.
+- [x] Support [synchronizing settings and extensions](https://github.com/microsoft/vscode/issues/2743) across VS Code installations on different machines.
-- :runner: In the settings editor, provide high-fidelity support for additional settings types, such as colors.
+- [ ] :runner: In the settings editor, provide high-fidelity support for additional settings types, such as colors.
-- Provide a dedicated theme customization editor.
+- [ ] Provide a dedicated theme customization editor.
 - [x] Support to synchronize settings between the insider and stable versions of VS Code

 ## Search